Physical Therapist Assistant Program

 Offices of other health practitioners

-It has been the program experience that in the New York metropolitan area, new graduates earn between $35,000 and $44,000 in annual salary.
+It has been the experience of the Program that in the New York metropolitan area, new graduates earn between $39,000 and $45,000 in annual salary.
 These figures differ greatly depending upon type of facility, full-time versus part-time, and other factors.